ClimateImpactLab/dscim-facts-epa/README.md

 - `--pulse_years`  (optional -- default: 2020): Space delimited pulse years.
 Pulse years must be included in the coordinates of your gmst/gmsl files
 - `--gases` (optional -- default: "CO2_Fossil"): Space delimited gases.
 Gases must be included in the coordinates of your gmst/gmsl files

-Once this config is created, the final step is to specify the pulse size for each gas.
+Once this config is created, the final step is to specify the "pulse conversion" for each gas.
+This conversion factor converts the final SC-GHG from `$ / pulse size of FaIR gas species` to `$ / tonne of GHG`.

 To do this, modify the `gas_conversions` portion of the config.
 By default, this is:

 ```
 gas_conversions: